temoto-telerobotics/temoto-telerobotics.github.io/src_tutorials/create_temoto_workspace.rst

 Creating TeMoto Workspace
 =========================
 |
-TeMoto workspace is a ROS package that conveniently bundles up different configuration and launch files that are necessary for your TeMoto setup.
+TeMoto workspace is a **ROS package** that conveniently bundles up different configuration and launch files that are necessary for **your TeMoto setup**.
 In order to create your custom temoto workspace, follow these steps:

+.. note:: Despite the7

 **1) Create a TeMoto workspace:**